How to Verify an Employee's Authorization to Work in the US Through the Form I-9 Process

 The full list of documents that an employee can provide to establish his or her identity and employment authorization is set forth in the Lists of Acceptable Documents, which is part of the Form I-9.

-Step 5: Complete Section Two of the Form I-9
+Step 5: Complete Section 2 of the Form I-9

 Information Required.
-Section two of the Form I-9 requires employers to enter in certain dates.
+Section 2 of the Form I-9 requires employers to enter in certain dates.
 In particular, the employer or the employer's representative must enter the date the employee began or will begin work for pay.
 Temporary staffing agencies may provide the first day the employee was entered in the job pool as the first day of employment.
-The Form I-9 also requires that the employer provide the name, signature and title of the person completing section two, as well as the date he or she completed section two.
+The Form I-9 also requires that the employer provide the name, signature and title of the person completing Section 2, as well as the date he or she completed Section 2.
 Further, employers must enter the employee's name on the top of the second page of the form.
 If the employee completed Section 1 on the computer, this information automatically populates based on what the employee inserted on the form.

-The employer must also provide the employer's business name and address in section two.
+The employer must also provide the employer's business name and address in Section 2.
 If the employer has multiple locations, the local address where the Form I-9 is completed can be provided if it is the most suitable address to use to identify the location of the employer.

 Review Documents Provided.
 Employers cannot demand specific documentation from the employee verifying his or her eligibility of employment.
 When the employee provides the required documentation, employers or their designated representative must physically examine the documents in the employee's presence and write the date on the Form I-9 that the employer examined the documents.
 Employers should only accept documentation presented by the employee if it appears to be genuine and relates to the individual presenting it.
 However, employers are not required to be fraudulent document experts.